 - Co-beneldopa can make your urine look a dark reddish colour.
+Your saliva, teeth or tongue may also be affected.
 This is harmless and is nothing to worry about.
 It is caused by your body getting rid of the medicine.

 - If you take any medicines that you have bought without a prescription, check with a pharmacist that they are suitable to take with co-beneldopa.
 This is because some medicines, such as iron and some vitamins, may interfere with it.

 - Sometimes people taking co-beneldopa can fall asleep suddenly with little or no warning of being tired beforehand.
-Until you know how you react, take extra care if you drive or operate machinery.
+Until you know how you react, take extra care if you drive and if you operate machinery.
 If you do find yourself falling asleep suddenly, you should see your doctor as soon as possible for advice, and avoid driving or using tools and machines in the meantime.

 - Stay as active as possible and exercise regularly as much as you are able.
 You may walk more slowly than before, but a daily walk is good exercise and may help to loosen up stiff muscles.

 - If you are a driver you should tell the DVLA and your insurance company that you have Parkinson's disease.
 Depending on the severity of symptoms and the medicines that you are taking, you may still be allowed to drive following a medical assessment.

 - Treatment with medicines containing levodopa can sometimes cause problems with impulsive types of behaviour.
 If you notice any changes in your behaviour, such as an increased desire to gamble, binge eat, or spend excessively, or an increased sex drive, you must let your doctor know as soon as possible.